alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 This isn't a new problem -- all human communication requires context -- but social media [takes it to eleven][wiki-spinal-tap].
 The pace and brevity are a fertile breeding ground for memes whose origins disappear almost immediately.
-Log off for a day, and you'll miss the moment that makes a whole thread make sense.
+Log off for a day, and you'll return to posts that make no sense at all.
+You missed the moment that sparked the meme.
 Imagine how much harder it is to understand if you arrive years -- or decades -- later.

-Institutions try to fill in the gap with catalogue descriptions, but that's only possible if somebody understands the references well enough to describe them.
+You can try to fill in the gap with catalogue descriptions, but that's only possible if somebody understands the references well enough to describe them.
 With social media's scale and speed, it's impossible for anybody to know all the jokes, memes, and ideas that might affect a post.

 In my personal scrapbook, I rely on my memory to provide that context.